-This Code seeks to provide the basis for developing a positive organisational culture, a culture which reflects our core values of Respect, Cultures, Inclusiveness, Accountability, Collaboration and Innovation.
-Our IAHA principles also lay the foundation of integrity as a national member-based organisation and directus in achieving our vision and purpose.
+This Code seeks to provide the basis for developing a positive organisational culture, a culture which reflects our core values of Respect, Cultures, Inclusiveness, Accountability, Collaboration, and Innovation.
+Our IAHA principles also lay the foundation of integrity as a national Aboriginal and Torres Strait Islander community-controlled member-based organisation and direct us in achieving our vision and purpose.

-The IAHA Code of Conduct defines standards of ethical and professional conduct that are required of everyone working in, and with, IAHA in any capacity; the outcomes we are committed to; and, the behaviours which are unacceptable and will not be tolerated.
+The IAHA Code of Conduct defines standards of ethical and professional conduct that are required of everyone working in, and with, IAHA in any capacity; the outcomes we are committed to; and the behaviours which are unacceptable and will not be tolerated.

 The intent of the Code is to provide a framework to promote ethical day-to-day conduct and decision making.
-It does not and cannot cover every situation that can arise in the workplace.
+It does not and cannot cover every situation that can arise in the work environment.
 The Code does not replace the need for common sense in how individuals conduct themselves personally and professionally.

-All persons or organisations undertaking or providing contracted services, with IAHA must abide by theCode of Conduct and the core values and principles that it promotes.
+All persons or organisations undertaking or providing contracted services, with IAHA must abide by the Code of Conduct and the core values and principles that it promotes.